lselden/solitairey/README.md

 I’ve Solitairey in order to create a game with more simple visuals.

-Icons created by Diego Trindade from the Noun Project.
+Icons created by Diego Trindade & Haik Dettmann from the Noun Project.